thehero12347/thehero12347/README.md

 - 👋 Hi, I’m @thehero12347
 - 👀 I’m interested in codding
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning linux and its fundamental
-- 💞️ I’m looking to collaborate on discord bot dev
 - 📫 How to reach me email me thehero1234755@gmail.com

 <!---